Medical education and training

 Note: this package is only available to select disciplines.
 If the package is relevant to your role, it will display on your MyLearning dashboard.
 If the package doesn’t display and you would like to apply, please complete the guest access process below. - Guests (outside of WA Health): complete a form (external site) to request a login which will be emailed to you.

-Sexual trauma and responding to disclosures of sexual assault (psychosocial)
+Sexual assault and responding to disclosures (psychosocial)

-- 2 to 2.5 hours duration
+- Approximately 2 hours duration

-- Free
+- Free of charge

-Access the eLearning package (external site)
+Access to eLearning package

 Teaching: face-to-face and online